baitcode/fenwick-bit-tree/README.md

 Allows efficient prefix sum calculation.

-Created for trining purposes to test:
+Created for training purposes to test:

 1. rust typesystem, default trait implmentation, enums as a way for polymorphism
 2. memory management and consumption of value